RParedesPalacios/Layers/README.md

 ![](./figs/layers.jpg)

-* A Neural Network toolkit
+* A Neural Network toolkit.

 * Flexible but low scale toolkit (not GPU) for academic purposes.